henkvancann/FNcompGordian/Legend.md

 Is the wallet available as a mobile version?
 If so, for what devices and operating systems (IOS / Android)?.
 Are there any minimum requirements for the devices or operating systems?
 * Docker
 Is the wallet available as (part of) a self hosted Docker based suite of software.
-* Hardware wallet integration:
-Is the wallet compatible with hardware wallets?
-If so, which hardware wallets: Trezor / Ledger / Cold Card / KeepKey / BitBox / Others?
+#### Difference
+Main distinctive feature of a wallet compared to the others

-* Import
+#### Import
-Importing keys.
+Importing keys
-* Node wallet access: Trusted nodes
+#### Node wallet access: Trusted nodes
-* Mix or coinjoin
+#### Mix or coinjoin
 Broadly speaking, coin mixing could refer to any activity that involves the obfuscation of funds by substituting them with others.
 However, in the cryptocurrency space, coin mixing commonly denotes a service provided by a third-party.
 Typically,  the service providers take users’ coins (and a small fee), and return coins that have no link to the sent ones.
 These services are also known as tumblers or mixers.
 CoinJoin is a trustless method for combining multiple Bitcoin payments from multiple spenders into a single transaction to make it more difficult for outside parties to determine which spender paid which recipient or recipients.
 Unlike many other privacy solutions, coinjoin transactions do not require a modification to the bitcoin protocol.
-* Pricing mechanism
+#### Pricing mechanism
-* Coordinator to be trusted
+How is the project financed, does the wallet generate license fees or receive donation?

+### Hardware wallet integration
+Is the wallet compatible with hardware wallets?
+If so, which hardware wallets: Trezor / Ledger / Cold Card / KeepKey / BitBox / Others?<br/>
+Several products listed in rows below the header in [comparison](./FNcompGordian#Differences-and-simularities-matrix)

+### Node connection
+Several products listed in rows below the header in [comparison](./FNcompGordian#Differences-and-simularities-matrix)
+#### Node wallet access
+Is the wallet software able to control the Node's own wallets?

-* Central servers: For coinjoin?
+#### Central servers:
-* Watch only account
-* Distinctive privacy measures:
+Does the wallet use central servers at all, for example for coinjoin.
+#### Spectrum of privacy measures
 Like new addresses for each transaction, avoiding Sybill attacks, Tor and VPN support, Ricochet
-* BIP Support: Segwit, Bech32, BIP-47
-* Stealth mode feature:
-Stealth Mode will hide your Wallet install from the Android or IOS home screen and launcher.
-While in stealth mode you will not receive notifications of deposits into your wallet.
-Stealth Mode is good for hiding the fact you have a wallet on your device from casual observers.
-Anyone who has extended unrestricted access to your device would be able find the Wallet on the device.
-* XXXX

 ### Technical
+Several topic listed in rows below the header in [comparison](./FNcompGordian#Differences-and-simularities-matrix)

+#### Coinjoin mixing vulnerability
- * Coinjoin mixing - Samurai Wallet has disclosed a couple of Wasabi vulnerabilities.
+Samurai Wallet has disclosed a couple of Wasabi vulnerabilities.
 Essentially, the coinjoin mixing for Wasabi cancels itself out if done consecutively.
 There are some assumptions in the coinjoin code that unfortunately make mixing vulnerable to disclosure.
 There's some tensions between the two companies which has been ongoing for some time.
 That said, the competition between them seems to have created better products for both of them.
+#### Lightning Enabled
+Is this a Lightning Wallet (too)?

+#### BIP Support
+Segwit, Bech32, BIP-47

+# Optional feature to compare (not yet listed!)
+#### Stealth mode feature
+Stealth Mode will hide your Wallet install from the Android or IOS home screen and launcher.
+While in stealth mode you will not receive notifications of deposits into your wallet.
+Stealth Mode is good for hiding the fact you have a wallet on your device from casual observers.
+Anyone who has extended unrestricted access to your device would be able find the Wallet on the device.